Silos Are Out

 — From The Cognitive Limit of Organizations, MIT Idea Lab

 It takes more than a village to run a successful company today.
-It takes a healthy, well-run, cohesive, resonant organization.
+It takes a healthy, cohesive, resonant organization with strong internal networks.

 Heather Hollick has been helping others become better leaders and craft more meaningful careers for more than 25 years.
 Her experience spans both business and technology, operations and organizational development.
 Oh, and she was born in Canada, so she can't help but be helpful. 😉